Il Cromuele

 Il Cromuele (The Cromwell) is a tragedy in five acts, released in 1671.
-It was conceived and written by Girolamo Graziani, through the 1660s, in Modena, during the troubled reign of Laura Martinozzi.
+It was conceived and written by Girolamo Graziani, through the 1660s in Modena, during the troubled reign of Laura Martinozzi.

 Genesis

-The first information on the composition of the Il Cromuele appears in the preface to Graziani's Varie Poesie e Prose (1662).
+The first piece of information on the composition of Il Cromuele appears in the preface to Graziani's Varie Poesie e Prose (1662).

-Since 1666 the writing of Il Cromuele is accompanied by an extensive correspondence with Jean Chapelain, as Graziani was waged by Colbert on behalf of Louis The Great.
+Since 1666 the writing of Il Cromuele has been accompanied by an extensive correspondence with Jean Chapelain, as Graziani was waged by Jean-Baptiste Colbert on behalf of Louis XIV.

 Plot

-Henrighetta, Queen of England has escaped from Cromuele, the tyrant usurper who imprisoned her husband king Carlo in the Tower of London.
+Henrighetta (Henrietta Maria of France), Queen of England has escaped from Cromuele (Oliver Cromwell), the tyrant usurper who imprisoned her husband King Carlo (Charles I of England) in the Tower of London.

-After useless petitions to the Government of Edinburgh and to the Republic of the Seven United Netherlands, she has sailed towards France to ask for help by her nephew Louis XIV.
+After useless petitions to the Government of Edinburgh and to the Republic of the Seven United Netherlands, she sails towards France to ask for help from her nephew Louis XIV.

-She is with Delmira, a young Irish girl just known during the trip.
-The two women, for their security, are travelling with male clothes, as Dutch Merchants.
-During the voyage, their ship has been wrecked, and their lifeboat was pushed by the wind to English coast, from where they reached London under the identities of Henrico (Henry) and Edmondo (Edmund).
+She is accompanied by Delmira, a young Irish girl she met during the trip.
+The two women, for their security, disguise themselves as men and claim to be Dutch Merchants.
+During the voyage, their ship crashes and their lifeboat is pushed by the wind to the English coast.
+From there they reach London under the identities of Henrico (Henry) and Edmondo (Edmund).